copyme/copyme.github.io/_pages/about.md

   - /about.html
 ---

-Currently I am affiliated with the Technion - Israel Institute of Technology.
-My PhD dissertation—which I prepared under a supervision of
+Currently, I am affiliated with the Technion - Israel Institute of Technology.
+My Ph.D. dissertation—which I prepared under the supervision of
 [Yukiko Kenmochi](http://igm.univ-mlv.fr/~kenmochi/) and [Pascal Romon](http://perso-math.univ-mlv.fr/users/romon.pascal/)—was a study of rigid motions on discrete spaces.